rsm-gh/akbl/README.md

 Check if there's a bug concerning your computer model on GitHub, and if it don't exists create one:

-  1. Set the title of the bug as: "Add support to <model> Computer"
+  1. Set the title of the bug as: "Add support to (computer model)"
   2. Fill the general information of the bug (GNU/Linux distribution, python version etc)..
   3. Add the USB data of your computer:
     3.1 Open a terminal and execute the `lsusb` command:

 ```
   [rsm@m14xr1 ~]$ lsusb
   Bus 001 Device 004: ID 187c:0521 Alienware Corporation